Naji Sabri

-Naji Sabri Ahmad Al-Hadithi (ناجي صبري أحمد الحديثي) (born 1951) served as the Iraqi Foreign Minister under Saddam Hussein in the lead-up to the 2003 invasion of Iraq.
+Naji Sabri Ahmad Al-Hadithi (ناجي صبري أحمد الحديثي) (born 1951) is an Iraqi former politician who served as the Iraqi Foreign Minister under Saddam Hussein in the lead-up to the 2003 invasion of Iraq.

 Background

 Sabri was a professor of English literature at Baghdad University, before serving in the press office of Iraq's embassy in London.
 He was recalled from the embassy in 1980 after two of his brothers were arrested for plotting against Saddam Hussein's regime.
 Thereafter, Sabri served as editor of an English language newspaper and translated English books into Arabic.

 During the 1991 Gulf War, Sabri served as the Deputy Information Minister for Iraq.
 His interactions with CNN producer Robert Wiener were dramatized in the HBO film Live From Baghdad, where his character was listed as Naji Al-Hadithi.
 CNN became famous after delivering live audio and video footage from within a Baghdad hotel even as the American military was bombing the city.

 In 1998, Sabri was appointed Iraq's ambassador to Austria.
 In 2001, he was named Foreign Minister of Iraq.
 His education, almost flawless English, and comfort in diplomatic circles continued to make him one of Iraq's most recognized faces in the West.
 He is a Sunni Muslim.

+On 26 September 2002, after Saddam Hussein's meeting with the Chechen pro-Moscow President Akhmad Kadyrov, Iraq's Foreign Minister Naji Sabri stated the country's position with regard to Chechnya, namely that Chechnya is an integral part of Russia.
+"Iraq is firmly against any manifestations of separatism in Russia."